 How Safe Is Sunscreen?

-There are two main types of sunscreen: physical blockers and chemical blockers.
+There are two main types of sunscreen: physical blockers and chemical blockers4.
 Physical sunscreens are those that contain mineral ingredients (e.g. zinc oxide and titanium dioxide).
 These ingredients sit on the skin and deflect harmful UV rays.
 Chemical sunscreens absorb UV rays.

 While sunscreen should be a vital part of your daily skincare routine, it is worth noting that many chemical sunscreens on the market today can contain endocrine disrupting chemicals (EDCs), which can contribute to hormonal imbalance.